radiantlogic-v8/documentation-new/documentation/web-services-api-guide/scim.md

 To create SCIM attributes:

-1. From the Main Control Panel, click the Settings Tab > Server Front End > SCIM > Schemas tab on the right.
+1. From the [Classic Control Panel](#classic-control-panel), click the Settings Tab > Server Front End > SCIM > Schemas tab on the right.

 2. On the Schemas tab, either create a new schema or click and existing schema.